TIBCOSoftware/fabrician-apache-karaf-enabler/README.md

 Limitations
 -----------
-There are some important Karaf features that are beyond the scope of this enabler that end user might need to do.
-We briefly outlined how end user may go about enabling and uses these advanced Karaf features by customizing this enabler further to suit their needs:
+There are some important Karaf features that are beyond the scope of this enabler.
+We briefly outlined here how end user may go about enabling and uses these advanced Karaf features by customizing this enabler further to suit their needs:

 * **Failover**
     * With clustering support, failover is probably redundant...
-	* If needed, user can create 2 independent but identical Silver Fabric Karaf components A and B and configure a NTFS file lock or a JDBC driver lock via *${KARAF_ETC}/system.properties"*
+	* If needed, user can create 2 independent but identical Silver Fabric Karaf components A and B and configure a NTFS file lock or a JDBC driver lock via *${KARAF_ETC}/system.properties*
 	See Karaf documentation on how to do this.

 * **JDBC,LDAP and OGSI-based authentication**